Yes, there is Lead in Your Tap Water in Brisbane

 Tips for treating lead in water and tapware

-The first and most important step is requesting that your local water be tested for the presence of lead.
+The first and most important step is monitoring your local water quality via the SEQ water website.
 Anything above 0.01mg per litre is unsafe and unacceptable.
+You can also contact a Brisbane plumber to get advice on testing and your specific circumstances.

 You can also reduce your exposure to lead on a daily basis by: